plan-systems/design-docs/README.md

 In addition to the entry protocol a channel is assigned, a PLAN channel is _also_ assigned an owning access control channel (ACC) that specifies channel permissions, limits, and behaviors.
 A channel's controlling ACC, like all channels, also cites its own controlling ACC, and so on — up to the community's root ACC.
 A community's root ACC, is one of several "hard&nbsp;wired" channels that serve core community functions and can only be altered by community admins.
 Another such channel, for example, is the community registry channel, containing the member ID and public keys of each community member.
 Functions such as member key regeneration and key exchange are carried out through community channels explicitly reserved for these purposes.

-Akin IRC, PLAN channels are either "community-public" (readable only to members in the community), or they are private where entry content is encrypted such that only channel members have access.
+Akin to IRC, PLAN channels are either "community-public" (readable only to members in the community), or they are private where entry content is encrypted such that only channel members have access.
 Only community members that have explicitly been given a private channel's key have the ability to decrypt its content.
 And although channels are fundamentally append-only, channels can be set so that new entry content can replace past content, allowing past entries to be edited (though past entries will naturally remain).
 The flexibility of a channel's protocol identifier plus the rich and flexible nature of PLAN's [interoperable data structures](PLAN-API-Documentation.md#Interoperable-Data-Structures) make PLAN's channel system dynamic and extensible — designed to be represented and interacted with via a local, graphical, high-performance interface.

 At any given time, each community node:
    - Merges newly appearing community channel entries from the storage layer into the community repo layer